uk1601/CIFAR_SVC_Comparative_Analysis/README.md

 ## Conclusion
 The analysis demonstrates that the SVM classifier achieves higher F1 scores when trained on the colored CIFAR-10 dataset compared to the grayscale version.
 This underscores the importance of color information in image classification tasks, enhancing the model's ability to distinguish between different objects.
 The reduction in classification performance with grayscale images highlights the loss of crucial features that color provides.
 This comparative study emphasizes the value of preserving color information for effective image classification using SVMs.

+## How to Run

+1. Clone the repository.
+2. Run the Python file to download the CIFAR dataset.
+3. Run the Jupyter notebook.